 Persistent cookies enable the blog to recognise you when you visit and store your username and/or password securely on your computer.
 You will generally be asked before you save persistent cookies, such as “Do you want [Browser] to remember your password for this website?”
 Persistent cookies are stored on your computer until you clear your internet browsing files, although some browsers will only store them for a maximum of 90 days.

 This said, most browsers today do and will allow you to reject all cookies, whilst some browsers allow you to reject just third party cookies.
 For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.
 Blocking all cookies may, however, have a negative impact upon the usability of many websites, including this one.

 - administer the website.

-- customise your browsing experience (such as scripts allowing personal greetings).
+- customise your browsing experience (such as scripts that allow personal greetings for WordPress Users).